SixArm/mast-cell-help/topics/shower-triggers/index.md

 3. Postural triggers: some people react to standing up in a shower, especially if the person also has [Postural Orthostatic Tachycardia Syndrome (POTS)](../postural-orthostatic-tachycardia-syndrome/).

-4. Heat triggers: some people react to heat increases, especially in the shower where the heat affects the skin and also the airway.
+4. Temperature triggers: some people react to temperature changes, either hot or cold, especially because the water can cause skin symptoms and the air can cause breathing symptoms.

 To figure out what's happening: